mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: Please clarify whether Arbitrum will remain the foundational settlement chain long-term, or whether the project intends to become multichain in the future.
+### Please clarify whether Arbitrum will remain the foundational settlement chain long-term, or whether the project intends to become multichain in the future.

 **Arbitrum is our foundational settlement layer for the foreseeable future.**